polyfy/polylith/doc/commands.md

                     (development included) + all project tests
                     (development included).

   Projects can also be explicitly selected with e.g. project:proj1 or project:proj1:proj2.
+Specifying :dev is a shortcut for project:dev.

-  :dev is a shortcut for project:dev.
+  We can also specify which bricks to include, by listing them like this: brick:mycomponent:another-component:mybase

   Example:
     poly test